Hofls/useful-info/commands-links/windows.md

     * `TreeSize Free` (run as Admin)
 * To run virtual machines:
     * `VMware`, `VirtualBox`
-        * Possibly getting obsolete in new windows versions
+    * Got obsolete in new windows versions
 * To check hardware load:
     * `Open Hardware Monitor`
     * `SpeedFan`